Maurice Roche, 4th Baron Fermoy: Personal life

+Death

-Lord Fermoy collapsed in a shop at King's Lynn, Norfolk, in June 1955 and died three weeks later.
+Lord Fermoy collapsed in a shop at King's Lynn, Norfolk, in June 1955 and died three weeks later, on 8 July.
 He was succeeded by his only son, Edmund.
+Lord Fermoy is buried in the churchyard of St Mary Magdalene Church, Sandringham.

 Legacy

 His life was the subject of the book Lilac Days, by Gavan Naden and Maxine Riddington (HarperCollins (ISBN 0-00-719863-9)), where it was claimed he had a 30-year affair with an American, Edith Travis.
+His daughter Mary was the author of Call Me Maurice: The Life and Times of Lord Fermoy, 1885–1955 (2007).